tylerxjarvis/personal-projects/README.md

 #### Change Log

+09/09/2025 - snake - added food and scoreboard class files and configured collisions.
-08/09/2025 - added a snake game, main file and a class file.
+08/09/2025 - snake - added a main file and a snake class file.
 07/09/2025 - created repository and added readme file.